SaneaV/Application-Ecosystem-of-Moldavian-Filling-Stations/README.md

 # Test

 How to run project tests:
-1. The standard way of launching via IntelliJ Idea.
+1. The standard way of launching via IntelliJ Idea (from it and test packages).
-2. Using maven:
+2. Using maven (run from project root):
-    - If you have Maven installed: `.\mvnw clean test`
+    - If you have Maven installed:
+      - `mvn clean test` - run unit tests only
+      - `mvn clean verify` - run unit and integration tests
-    - If you don't have Maven installed: `mvn clean test`
+    - If you don't have Maven installed:
+      - `.\mvnw clean test` - run unit tests only
+      - `.\mvnw clean verify` - run unit and integration tests

+- Additional maven properties:
+  - `-Dskip.unit.tests=true/false` - to enable/disable unit tests phase
+  - `-Dskip.integration.tests=true/false` - to enable/disable integration tests phase

 ## QA